ktlansing/AmITheAsshole_ML/README.md

 # AmITheAsshole_ML
-Given a text post on the subreddit r/AmITheAsshole, we want to train a model to be able to predict whether or not the Reddit community thinks that the poster of an AITA post is or is not the asshole.
+Given a text post on the subreddit r/AmITheAsshole, we trained a model to predict whether or not the Reddit community thinks that the poster of an AITA post is or is not the asshole.

 # Files